whayter/rainfall/level2/walkthrough.md

 As for the previous level, we have a call to gets which is vulnerable to buffer overflow attacks.
-But this time, a check is made to make sure that the return of the function does not point to an address in the stack (0xb0000000).
+But this time, a check is made to make sure that the return of the function does not point to an address in the stack (using the 0xb0000000 mask).
 However, there is a call to strdup which records the user's input on the heap and which we can exploit.

-!!!
-PRÉCISER CE POINT !!!

 The address space layout randomization (ASLR) is off, meaning the memory addresses associated with running processes are predictable:
 ```